Thousands take part in pro-Europe demonstrations ahead of elections | DW | 19.05.2019

 "Of course the EU needs to change — we need much stronger cooperation," Susanne Helm, a 50-year-old with the "Pulse of Europe" movement told DW.

-"I grew up with Europe and I'm here because we need to wake up and not take things for granted," said Lis Leifgen.
+"I grew up with Europe and I'm here because we need to wake up and not take things for granted," Lis Leifgen said.

-The 28-year-old is a member of the Volt party, a newcomer on the political scene that's hoping to make it into the European Parliament for the first time.
+The 28-year-old is a member of the Volt party, a newcomer on the political scene who is hoping to make it into the European Parliament for the first time.

-"For us, it's important to look for solutions, but not on a national level, but on a European one," Liefgen said of the party, which describes itself as the first "pan-European" party.
+"For us, it's important to look for solutions, but not on a national level, but on a European one," Leifgen said of the party, which describes itself as the first "pan-European" party.

 Combatting the far-right, pushing for change